MANAGEMENT DISCUSSION AND ANALYSIS

-Process Chemistry and Development focused on developing cost effective processes formolecules that are off-patent, in the areas of crop protection and having relevant marketpotential.
-Six patents were filed during the last year.
-Some of these are also being filedfor world patents in relevant areas of interest.
-Process improvement projects wereundertaken for improving product quality, yields and productivity of manufacturingprocesses.
-Process developments for contract manufacturing opportunities were also takenup as a major activity.
-Environment, Health and Safety (EHS) considerations were givenspecial emphasis.
+Process Chemistry is focused on developing cost effective processes for molecules thatare off patent/ to be off patent soon in the areas of crop protection and having relevantmarket potential.
+Five International patents and an Indian patent were filed duringthe year.
+Process improvement projects as well as backward integration of existingproducts were undertaken for improving product quality, yields and productivity ofmanufacturing processes.
+Process development for many contract manufacturing opportunitieswas also taken up as a major activity.

-Product Development of new formulations in areas of Crop Protection, PGP/ PGR,Micronutrients was also undertaken with help of field trials in different areas, so as toassess their bio efficacy, effective dose and ensuring that these formulations are safe touse.
+Product Development of new formulations was also undertaken with help of field trialsin different areas so as to assess their bio efficacy and ensuring that these formulationsare safe to use.

 ENVIRONMENT, HEALTH & SAFETY (EHS)

-Utility management and energy conservation initiatives continued to be focus area inall manufacturing Units.
+Utility management and energy conservation initiatives continued to be the focus areain all manufacturing Units.
 This has helped in improving the "Greening Index" ofthe Company.

 Product stewardship, transportation and warehouse safety continued to be strengthenedby providing resources, standardization to match benchmark practices, training to driversand warehouse workers for safe transportation, storage and loading/ unloading andemergency plan for road accidents.